Backtest

 • Out-of-sample gate: a pre-committed follow-up at a longer horizon (typically +60 days) before a finding graduates from "suggestive" to "confirmed out-of-sample".

-• Scoring version gates: whenever scoring_version changes (quarterly maximum — see Methodology → Versioning), the prior version's validation does not automatically transfer.
+• Scoring version gates: whenever scoring_version changes (semi-annual minimum — see Methodology → Versioning), the prior version's validation does not automatically transfer.
 A new in-sample check and out-of-sample gate apply.

 • Regime coverage warning: a finding from a dataset covering a single macro regime is labelled as such and not extrapolated.